dojo/docs/dijit/info.rst

   var w = dijit.getEnclosingWidget(node); // find the widget this node is in w.show();

-The last most common method is a lot like `getEnclosingWidget`, though only works if the node passed is the widget's .domNode member (aka: the top level node in the template, or the node used to create the widget instance):
+The last, most common method, is a lot like ``getEnclosingWidget``, though it only works if the node passed is the widget's ``.domNode`` member (aka: the top-level node in the template, or the node used to create the widget instance):

 .. code-block :: javascript
   :linenos: